mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 A moment passed and then Liffa leapt out of the speaker, "Melna it's really you!
 Where are you right now?
 Why does your voice sound like that?"

-"It's a long story.
+"It's...a long story.
 I'll tell you when you get back."

 Another moment passed, and Melna started to think it had something to do with the vast distance that Liffa had traveled.